vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 The JupyterHub service is deployed on the VRE cluster using the upstream [Zero to JupyterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) (z2jh) `helm` charts.
 The cluster and the manifest are kept synchronised via `Flux`.

 * The current z2jh version deployed on the CERN VRE is [`v3.3.7`](https://hub.jupyter.org/helm-chart/#jupyterhub).
-* To check the deployed k8s manifests on the VRE, visit the VRE GitHub repository ([#jhub deployment](https://github.com/vre-hub/vre/blob/main/infrastructure/cluster/flux/jhub/jhub-release.yaml)).
+* To check the deployed k8s manifests on the VRE, visit the VRE GitHub repository ([jupyterhub deployment](https://github.com/vre-hub/vre/blob/main/infrastructure/cluster/flux/jhub/jhub-release.yaml)).

 For general details on the deployment of JupyterHub, we refer the user to the official documentation of [Zero to JupyterHub with Kubernetes](https://z2jh.jupyter.org/en/stable/index.html).